Chemical hair relaxants may cause uterine cancer, ovarian cancer, uterine fibroids or endometriosis.

 - hormone therapy

-The survival rate for stage 4 ovarian cancer is low, usually 15%.8
+Ovarian cancer is typically classified into serous and non-serous.
+The survival rate for stage 4 ovarian cancer is low, usually 15%.10

 8. What are uterine fibroids?